carrot-kpi/reality-eth-v3-oracle-template/README.md

-# Carrot template
+## Reality.eth oracle template

-A repo for a Carrot template implementation.
+A Reality.eth oracle implementation for Carrot.
+Reality.eth is a crowdsourced oracle, battle-tested by DXdao through Omen and its prediction markets.